square/bazel_maven_repository/README.md

 ### Kotlin

-#### ijar (abi-jar) and inline functions
+#### `ijar` (abi-jar) and inline functions

-Bazel java rules tend to process .jar artifacts through a tool called `ijar` for performance reasons and to reduce the compile-time dependency graph (since purely implementation dependencies are not required and do not contribute to the compilation job's hash).
+Bazel java rules tend to process `.jar` artifacts through a tool called `ijar` for performance reasons and to reduce the compile-time dependency graph (since purely implementation dependencies are not required and do not contribute to the compilation job's hash).
 These are useful, but less valuable with pre-built jars.

-Further, when ijar strips function bodies, it currently does not honor any kotlin semantics with respect to inline functions.
-Given that, and other possible jvm language conflicts, and given that the benefit of ijar is more for built-from-source artifacts, bazel_maven_repository simply imports the maven-hosted jars with ijar disabled, so the raw jar is used in compilation.
-This is a near-term workaround for bazelbuild/bazel#4549, and better approaches may be used once ijar is more aware of other jvm languages' needs.
+Further, when `ijar` strips function bodies, it currently does not honor any Kotlin semantics with respect to inline functions.
+Given that, and other possible JVM language conflicts, and given that the benefit of `ijar` is more for built-from-source artifacts, `bazel_maven_repository` simply imports the Maven-hosted jars with `ijar` disabled, so the raw jar is used in compilation.
+This is a near-term workaround for bazelbuild/bazel#4549, and better approaches may be used once `ijar` is more aware of other JVM languages' needs.

-#### rules_kotlin and maven integration paths
+#### `rules_kotlin` and maven integration paths

 [rules_kotlin] currently break when running in full sandbox mode (without the kotlin compilation worker).
 Specifically, it misinterprets paths in the sandbox.
-Therefore, if using [rules_kotlin] it is crucial to include `--strategy=KotlinCompile=worker` either on the command-line, or in the project's .bazelrc or your personal .bazelrc.
+Therefore, if using [rules_kotlin] it is crucial to include `--strategy=KotlinCompile=worker` either on the command-line, or in the project's `.bazelrc` or your personal `.bazelrc`.
 Otherwise, the annotation processor will fail to find the jar contents for annotation processors such as `Dagger 2` or `AutoValue` or `AutoFactory`.

 ## Support Matrix

-Which version of *bazel_maven_repository* can you use with which version of Bazel (best effort testing)?
+Which version of `bazel_maven_repository` can you use with which version of Bazel (best effort testing)?

 | Bazel Maven Repo Version | 1.0 | 1.0.1rc1 | HEAD |